JimSeker/opengl/README.md

 **OpenGL 2.0 examples:**

 `HelloOpenGLES20` is Google’s basic framework example.
-2D square and triangle with touch events to spin the triangle  API 8+
+2D square and triangle with touch events to spin the triangle  API 8+ and works on android 15 devices.

 `Opengl2ex1`  uses a renderer (lessonOne from http://www.learnopengles.com/android-lesson-one-getting-started/) and mainactivity to setup everything
-    NOTE: this example may fail in the emulators, but works on a physical device.
+    NOTE: this example may fail in the emulators, but works on a physical device.  verified it works on android 15 devices.

 `Opengl2ex2`  extends a GLsurfaceView to setup everything.
-Again, use the Lessonone renderer.
+Again, use the Lessonone renderer.  verified works on android 15 devices.

 ---